Josh Turner: Early life

 Turner was born in Hannah, South Carolina.
 Growing up in the church, he founded a gospel quartet called Thankful Hearts, where he sang bass, in addition to singing the bass part in choirs.

 In 1996, Turner developed a lesion on his right vocal cord.
 Turner was examined by the Vanderbilt voice clinic, where doctors advised him to let it heal on its own.
 Surgery was not needed, but he did have to rest his voice for a year.
 While Turner rested his voice back at home, he learned classical vocal technique and how to take care of his voice to avoid developing further problems.
 Turner states that he "learned how to whistle really well during that year".
+He included that skill in his song "Down In Georgia".

 After Hannah-Pamplico High School, he spent some time at Francis Marion University before moving to Nashville, Tennessee, to enroll in Belmont University and pursue a career in music.
 After college, his fledgling career got a boost on December 21, 2001, during his debut on the Grand Ole Opry, when he performed a song he wrote titled "Long Black Train", which was inspired by Hank Williams.
 He received a standing ovation in the middle of the song, then sang it again as an encore.